A Broader View of Thompson Sampling: Thompson vs. Bellman

-In the one-armed case, where only one of the two arms is unknown (e.g., $\pi_0=N(0,1)\times N(0,0)$), the $\mathcal{R}^2$-optimal policy is fully tractable.
-Without loss of generality, we take arm 2 to be the known arm with $\theta_2\equiv0$.
-The stationary Bellman equation \eqref{squared_bellman_equation} becomes
+In the one-armed case, where one of the two arms is fully known, the $\mathcal{R}^2$-optimal policy turns out to be fully tractable, i.e., the Bellman equation \eqref{eqn_Bellman} can be solved in closed form.
+Without loss of generality, we take arm 2 to be the known arm, with $\theta_2\equiv0$ (i.e., $\theta_2\sim\delta_0$).
+The Bellman equation \eqref{eqn_Bellman} becomes